-AMERICAN SLIP METER® ,Inc. Industrial Measuring Devices ASM 825A DIGITAL STATIC COEFFICIENT OF FRICTION MEASURING KITS Made in USA
+AMERICAN SLIP METER® ,Inc. Industrial Measuring Devices ASM 825A SCOF and ASM 925 DCOF STATIC AND DYNAMIC COEFFICIENT OF FRICTION MEASURING KITS Made in USA

 American Slip Meter, Inc. has been involved in floor safety and manufacturing drag sled type slip meters since 1993.
 We are actively involved in the ASTM, ANSI and NFSI committees that develop and maintain walkway testing standards.
-Craig Stephenson, Vice President, is an NFSI Certified Walkway Auditor Safety Specialist.
+Craig Stephenson, Vice President, is a Walkway Auditor Certificate Holder through the ANSI/NFSI Accredited Program.

 There has been a lot of discussion and opinions published on the internet concerning drag sled testers and static coefficient of friction testers.
 One item that surfaces frequently is the opinion that drag sled testers cannot be used on wet surfaces.
 This is an opinion, mostly made up of manufacturers of strut type testers and dynamic testers. the truth is that drag sled testers have been around for many years and have been used for both dry and wet testing since day one.
-ASTM C1028 "Standard Test Method for Determining the Static Coefficient of Friction of Ceramic Tile and Other Like Surfaces by the Horizontal Dynamometer Pull-Method" covers just this, both dry and wet testing.
-The Scope of ASTM C1028 paragraph 1.1 "This test method covers the measurement of static coefficient of friction of ceramic tile or other surfaces under both wet and dry conditions while utilizing Neolite heel assemblies.
+The ANSI/NFSI B101.1 Test Method for Wet SCOF of Common Hard Floor Surfaces is a consensus standard for wet static coefficient of friction.
+Our ASM 825A tests to this standard.
+The Scope of previous ASTM C1028 paragraph 1.1 "This test method covers the measurement of static coefficient of friction of ceramic tile or other surfaces under both wet and dry conditions while utilizing Neolite heel assemblies.
 This test method can be used in the laboratory or in the field."
-This is one of the worlds largest standards origination writing and maintaining a standard for DRAG SLED WET TESTING.
+These are two of the worlds largest standards origination writing and maintaining a standard for DRAG SLED WET TESTING.

 To sum this up, Drag sled testers CAN be used for WET testing.
 STATIC COEFFICIENT OF FRICTION (SCOF) is how much force is required to initiate horizontal movement, or a slip.
 SCOF IS AND WILL BE a valuable test.